Volunteers "keep the wheels turning" at Historic Yates Mill County Park!

 Volunteers have assisted mainly in the following areas: mill interpretation during guided tours, corn-grinding demonstrations, selling cornmeal, cooking products made with Yates Mill cornmeal, conducting historical research, making historically accurate period clothing, storytelling, helping with nature programs, maintaining and constructing trails, teaching craft-making, and participating in the Big Sweep cleanup, among other activities.

-Congratulations to Gary Coates, our 2015 Volunteer of the Year!
+Congratulations to Bob Harkness, our 2016 Volunteer of the Year!

 Interested in volunteering at Historic Yates Mill County Park?